About The Species

 Despite modern pollution controls, chemical contamination through the food web continues to threaten killer whales.
 These controls have reduced, but not eliminated, many contaminants in the environment.
 Additionally, some of these contaminants persist in the marine environment for decades and continue to threaten marine life.

 The 1989 Exxon Valdez oil spill in Prince William Sound, Alaska, was strongly correlated with the direct loss of individual killer whales.
 However, oil spills can also have an indirect impact on killer whales by affecting the abundance of prey species.
 In addition, the bioaccumulation of certain contaminants, like those found in oil, such as polychlorinated biphenyls (PCBs) in the food web can be seen in apex predators like killer whales—and particularly among the transient population.

 When vessels are present, killer whales hunt less and travel more.
 Noise interference from vessels, as well as from industrial and military activities, interrupts killer whales’ ability to use sound, which in turn disturbs their feeding, communication, and orientation.
 Increased vessel noise causes Southern Resident killer whales to call louder, expending more energy in the process.

-Killer whales were once considered monotypic (belonging to one species).
-But many biologists now believe that several populations, or even subspecies, of killer whales exist.
+Killer whales were once considered monotypic (belonging to one species), but many lines of evidence show that several distinct lineages, or even subspecies, of killer whales exist.

 There are three main types of killer whales in the North Pacific: Resident, Transient, and Offshore.
 Each ecotype differs in appearance, diet, habitat, genetics, and behavior.
 While all three types share at least part of their habitats, they are not known to interbreed with each other.